fangohr/finmag/examples/spatially-varying-anisotropy/doc.rst

    \vec{a}_1 = [1,0,0] \quad \mathrm{for} \quad z>L_z/2

-The resulting magnetisation pattern reflects the anisotropy, and how -- due to the exchange -- the magnetisation changes slowly from perpendicular to in plane as we go from :math:`z=0` to :math`z=L_z`.
+The resulting magnetisation pattern reflects the anisotropy, and how -- due to the exchange -- the magnetisation changes slowly from perpendicular to in plane as we go from :math:`z=0` to :math:`z=L_z`.

 .. comment: